hlminh2000/fcc_node_demo/README.md

 ### Installing Node.js
 If you do not have node.js installed already please make sure to install it.
 The easiest way is to download it from https://nodejs.org.
-If you are on a Mac and have HomeBrew installed, `brew install node` will do the trick.
+If you are on a Mac and have Homebrew installed, `brew install node` will do the trick.
 If you are on linux, `apt-get install node` should work as well.

 ### Starting the project